pyvista/pyvista/docs/index.rst

 * pyansys_: Pythonic interface to ANSYS result, full, and archive files
 * PVGeo_: Python package of VTK-based algorithms to analyze geoscientific data and models.
 PyVista is used to make the inputs and outputs of PVGeo's algorithms more accessible.
-* omfpyvista_: 3D visualization for the Open Mining Format (omf).
+* omfvista_: 3D visualization for the Open Mining Format (omf).
 PyVista provides the foundation for this library's visualization.
 * discretize_: Discretization tools for finite volume and inverse problems. ``discretize`` provides ``toVTK`` methods that return PyVista versions of their data types for `creating compelling visualizations`_.
 * pymeshfix_: Python/Cython wrapper of Marco Attene's wonderful, award-winning MeshFix software.
 * tetgen_: Python Interface to Hang Si's C++ TetGen Library